PhilipYip1988/python-notebooks/anaconda/windows/install.md

 Miniconda is a stripped down version of Anaconda which has an empty base Python environment with only the dependencies required for the conda package manager.

 Note WinGet and conda should not be confused with one another.
-Both are package managers however WinGet is a general purpose Windows Package Manager that is Windows only. conda is a cross-platform package manager specialised for data science packages.
+Both are package managers however WinGet is a general purpose Windows Package Manager that is Windows only. conda is a cross-platform package manager specialised for datascience packages.

 ## Removing Old Installations